1955 Chevrolet: Options and trim

 The 1955 Chevrolet also offered many other firsts for Chevrolet, including changing from a 6-volt to a 12-volt electrical system.
 The 1955 offered new options like air conditioning, power windows, power seats, power steering and power brakes.
 Other options included automatic light dimmers, door handle protectors, bumper protectors and "wonder-bar" radios.
 So many new options were available that some referred to the car as "Chevy's little Cadillac".
 Never before had so many options been offered for a car in the low-price field.

 The 1955's top trim offering was the Bel Air, which had more chrome than the 150 and 210.
 The Bel Air, 210, and 150 models could be bought as a four-door, or as a two-door with a post between the front and rear passenger windows, known as the two-door sedan.

-The 210 and Bel Air models could also be with a two-door hardtop, which was marketed as the "Sport Coupe".
+The 210 and Bel Air models could also come with a two-door hardtop, which was marketed as the "Sport Coupe".
 This body style had no post between the two side windows, resulting in a shorter roof and longer rear deck than the two door sedan.
 A convertible was also offered in the Bel Air series, featuring the same shorter roof and longer rear deck as the Sport Coupe.

-The 1955 also saw the introduction of the Bel Air Nomad, a sporty two-door station wagon which featured frameless door glass and elongated side windows.
+The year 1955 also saw the introduction of the Bel Air Nomad, a sporty two-door station wagon which featured frameless door glass and elongated side windows.
 The unique roof design of the Nomad came directly from the 1954 Corvette Nomad, a "dream car" designed to be shown at auto shows as a concept sport wagon.
 Although regarded as one of the most beautiful station wagon designs of the era, the Nomad sold poorly, partly due to its price tag (one of the most expensive models in the Bel Air lineup) as well as its lack of four doors.
-Also the Nomad's two-piece tailgate design was prone to let excess rainwater leak through to the interior.
+Also, the Nomad's two-piece tailgate design was prone to letting excess rainwater leak through to the interior.

 The 1955 offered a wide array of colors.
 One solid color, which was standard for the 150, could be had for the 210 or Bel Air; otherwise, nineteen different two-tone color combinations were also available.

 Along with a standard column-mounted three speed synchro-mesh transmission, the buyer of a 1955 Chevrolet could specify an optional overdrive unit to go with it, or the fully automatic two-speed Powerglide transmission.
-Although, most of the things were new in 1955 for Chevrolet, the reliable Powerglide was mostly unchanged from 1954.
+Although most things were new in 1955 for Chevrolet, the reliable Powerglide was mostly unchanged from 1954.

 Models

-There were nine different variations of the three models made in 1955, with differences in body, roof types, number of doors, and available equipments, but not all possible combinations were available.
+There were nine different variations of the three models made in 1955, with differences in body, roof types, number of doors, and available equipment, but not all possible combinations were available.